bounswe/bounswe2022group3/README.md

 ## CmpE 352 Spring 2022 - Group 3

 ## Description
 Welcome to our github repository for Bogazici University's Fundamentals of Software Engineering courses, CMPE352.
-We are working on an Academic Collaboration Platform project as group 3.
 For further information, please see our [Wiki](https://github.com/bounswe/bounswe2022group3/wiki) page.

 ## Project
 _Hopefully more will follow soon._